holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 If you want to:

-1. save on bandwidth
+1. Save on bandwidth
 2. Have a large number of your packages delivered at your network speed rather than your internet speed
-3. Have several Debian based machines on your network
+3. Have several Debian-based machines on your network

 I recommend using apt-cacher-ng, installable with an `apt-get`, you will have to set this up on a server, by modifying the `/var/apt-cacher-ng/acng.conf` file to suite your environment.
 There is ample documentation.
-Then add the following file to each of your debian based machines.
+Then, add the following file to each of your debian based machines.

 `/etc/apt/apt.conf` with the following contents and set its permissions to be the same as your sources.list: